regen-network/regen-ledger/docs/modules/group/protobuf.md

 ### Proposal
 Proposal defines the core field members of a group proposal.
+Any member of a group can submit a proposal for a group account to decide upon.
+A proposal consists of a set of `sdk.Msg`s that will be executed if the proposal passes as well as any comment associated with the proposal.

 | Field | Type | Label | Description |